Classical periodic orbits in extended phase space for spherical harmonic oscillator with spin-orbit coupling: Orbits with spin precession

 The generic orbit can then be expressed by a linear combination of these three modes:

 with the coefficients satisfying the following relation:

 In the above, $l_z\ne 0$ is assumed, which is satisfied by most of the orbits under consideration.
-(Possibile POs with $l_z=0$ are described in Appendix~\ref{app:lzero}.)
+(Possible POs with $l_z=0$ are described in the Appendix.)
 By applying Eqs.~(\ref{eq38}) and (\ref{eq39}) to Eq.~(\ref{eq:lz_uv}), one obtains the relation

 In order that $l_z$ be independent of time, one must have